iiab/iiab-factory/content/vector-tiles/append2region.md

 ```
 4. Process a source directory which includes a number of mbtile regions, and place the result in a new output directory which is directly under the source directory (assumes #1 above):
 ```
-# go to the directory which contains the regions of interest
+# go to the directory which contains the collected *.mbtiles regions of interest
-cd /home/ghunt/regionX/
+cd /home/ghunt/regions/
 append2region . .
 #(The "." is expanded to the current working directory.
-Additional testing will determine
-#whether the correspondence between metadata and the region of major interest is an issue).
+The output file will be found under the current directory in ./output/combined_regions.mbtiles.
 ```